ChooseWhy Choose This Program?

 The Mathematics and Computer Science Club

-The fall semester traditionally starts with a departmental pizza party, at which majors share their summer internship, research, and international experiences with fellow students and faculty.
-Further club activities include field trips to Baltimore and Washington, DC, museums, films, guest lecturers about mathematics or computer science, fund-raising events, a year-end picnic, and more.
+The fall semester traditionally starts with a program pizza party, at which majors share their summer internship, research, and international experiences with fellow students and faculty.
+Further club activities include field trips to Baltimore and Washington, DC, museums, films, guest lecturers about mathematics or computer science, fundraising events, a year-end picnic, and more.

 Pi Mu Epsilon